As a diesel technician, you will have a central place in the network that powers our country.

 - Diesel-powered farm equipment covers 922 million acres of U.S. farm-land each year.

 - Diesel-powered trucks, trains and ships carry tons of grain and livestock to market.

 - Diesel-powered trucks ship almost all products to customers.

 - Diesel-powered construction equipment builds the roads and bridges we drive on.

 - Diesel-powered generators provide emergency power for hospitals and municipal utilities.

-After evaluating our curriculum, equipment, and facilities, the National Institute of Automotive Service Excellence granted the Lake Area Tech Diesel Technology program Master Certification status.
-As a diesel technology student at Lake Area Tech, you can expect to be taught the latest in diesel tech from our ASE certified instructors.
-As you complete hands-on training in our new diesel facility, you can feel confident there is a place for you.
+Lake Area Tech is the only technical college in South Dakota accredited by the Associated Equipment Dealers Foundation (AED).
+As a diesel technology student here, you can expect to be taught the latest in diesel tech from our highly qualified instructors.
+As you complete hands-on training in our diesel facility, you can feel confident there is a place for you.
 After all, America runs on diesel!